runemadsen/rune.js/documentation.md

 ### `new Rune.Image(url, x, y, width, height)`

 Creates a new image object that is not added to the stage.
 SVG does not support initial image sizes, so you must specify a width and a height for the image.

+### `width(num, relative)`

+Changes the width of the image.
+If the second argument is set to `true`, the value will be added to the width of the shape.

+### `height(num, relative)`

+Changes the height of the image.
+If the second argument is set to `true`, the value will be added to the height of the shape.

 ## Rune.Group